Definition of Atmosphere

 As of someone gently rapping, rapping at my chamber door –

 “Tis some visitor,” I muttered, “tapping at my chamber door –

 Only this and nothing more.”

-In this excerpt, the experience of readers is suspenseful and exciting while anticipating horror due to feelings within the narrative.
-As we see a character hears tapping on the door and when opens it, he finds nobody there except darkness; making the atmosphere fearful.
+In this excerpt, the experience of readers is suspenseful and exciting, as they anticipate horror due to feelings within the narrative.
+As we see, this character hears tapping on the door and, when opens it, he finds nobody there, only darkness; making the atmosphere fearful and tense.

 Function of Atmosphere

-The purpose of establishing atmosphere is to create emotional effects.
-It makes a literary work lively, fascinating and interesting by keeping them more engaged to the story.
-It appeals to the readers’ senses by making the description more real to make them to comprehend the idea easily.
+The purpose of establishing atmosphere is to create emotional effect.
+It makes a literary work lively, fascinating, and interesting by keeping the audience more engaged.
+It appeals to the readers’ senses by making the story more real, allowing them to comprehend the idea easily.
 Since atmosphere makes the audience feel in an indirect way, writers can convey harsh feelings with less severity.
 Writers control the impact of prevailing atmosphere by changing the description of settings and objects.